Forms & Computer Programs

 Humanitarian Services Committee

 This committee investigates venues for our association to provide assistance to charitable pursuits.
-Our current benefactor is Canadian Blood Services and we encourage our members to donate blood on a regular basis with an annual trophy being presented to the division who has the most donations.
+Our current benefactor is Food Banks of Saskatchewan and we encourage our members to donate nutritious non-perishable food items at the annual convention.

 Board of Reference